tamulib-dc-labs/docs/docs/source/applications/dspace/dspace_importing_entities.rst

 Creating Child Unit of Parent Unit
 ------------------------

-This will follow mostly the same process as before.
-However, you will need to go to the website for the parent unit and put the end of the url into one of the relation columns.
+This will follow the same process.
+However, you will need to go to the site for the parent unit and put the end of the url into one of the relation columns.
 This will link the child to the parent.